Generic Name: amlodipine/benazepril (am-LOE-di-peen/ben-AZ-e-pril)

 - Certain gold-containing medicines (eg, sodium aurothiomalate) because flushing, nausea, vomiting, and low blood pressure may occur

-- Azole antifungals (eg, itraconazole, ketoconazole), clarithromycin, cobicistat, conivaptan, cyclosporine, dextran sulfate, diuretics (eg, furosemide, hydrochlorothiazide), probenecid, or protease inhibitors (eg, ritonavir, telaprevir) because they may increase the risk of Lotrel's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), cobicistat, conivaptan, cyclosporine, dextran sulfate, diuretics (eg, furosemide, hydrochlorothiazide), macrolide antibiotics (eg, clarithromycin), probenecid, or protease inhibitors (eg, ritonavir, telaprevir) because they may increase the risk of Lotrel's side effects

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, indomethacin, celecoxib) because they may decrease Lotrel's effectiveness, and the risk of kidney problems and high blood potassium levels may be increased

-- Lithium or simvastatin because the risk of their side effects may be increased by Lotrel
+- Lithium, simvastatin, or tacrolimus because the risk of their side effects may be increased by Lotrel

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Lotrel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Lotrel as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with Lotrel.
 Talk to your pharmacist if you have questions about this information.